One member of the team here at Vaping Hardware is unable to vape Propylene Glycol (PG) based e-liquid due to a suspected PG intolerance.

 However, if you experience a painfully sore throat which persists past these initial few weeks, it may indicate PG intolerance.
 This wasn’t something that ever bothered me much at the time to be honest.
 But if I use PG now, within a couple of hours I can feel the effects on my throat and upper chest.

 For me, these were the two most obvious symptoms.
-However, sensitivity to PG may also present itself in the following ways:
+However, a PG Intolerance may also present itself in the following ways:

 · Sinus problems